sanketmeghani/coding-problems/README.md

 * [Reverse Words](https://github.com/sanketmeghani/coding-problems/tree/master/problems/reverse-words): Write a programme to reverse words of given string
 * [Rotated Array](https://github.com/sanketmeghani/coding-problems/tree/master/problems/rotated-array)
 * [Sum Of Sub Trees](https://github.com/sanketmeghani/coding-problems/tree/master/problems/subtree-sum): write a programme to print root node of all sub-trees whose sum is equal to given number

+## Contributing

+If you have a new problem or you have an alternative solution, please create an issue or open a new pull request.
+If you are creating new pull request, please ensure that the project structure is consistent with other existing solutions.